-Israel was facing were due to worship of Baal.
-Elijah requested King Ahab to call a meeting at Mt Carmel.
-In attendance would be all Israelites, 450 prophets of Baal, and 400 prophets of the goddess Asherah who were supported by Queen Jezebel and Elijah.
+Israel was facing were due to worship of Baal,

+The decision.
+Elijah requested king Ahab to call a meeting at Mt Carmel.

+In attendance would be all

+Israelites, 450 prophets of Baal, and 400 prophets of the goddess Asherah who were supported by

+Queen Jezebel and Elijah

 Elijah told Israelites it was decision time.
 They had to choose their God.

-Would it be Yahweh, the God of Israel or Baal the god of Jezebel of Phoenician/Tyre.
+Would it be Yahweh, the God of

+Israel or Baal the god of Jezebel of Phoenician/Tyre.
 If it was to be Baal, then they were told to follow him, if they select Yahweh as their God then they were to follow him (1 kings 18 vs. 21).

 The choice.
 Elijah proposed a contest between him and Baal prophets.

-He asked for two bulls one for him, the other for 450 prophets of Baal.
+He asked for two bulls one for

+him, the other for 450 prophets of Baal.
 The contest was who can light fire?
 Yahweh or Baal?
 He proposed that Baal prophets and himself be given each a bullock.
 Both shall cut the bull into pieces and put them on wood without lighting fire.
 The Baal prophets shall pray to their god and Elijah shall pray to the Lord.
-The one who sends fire to consume the sacrifices...
-He is God.
+The one who sends fire to consume the sacrifices .. he is God.

 The people of Israel accepted

-Elijah's proposal
+Elijah's proposal.

 Actions.
 The prophets of Baal prayed first because they were many.
 They took the bull, prepared it and prayed to Baal until noon (vs. 26).
 They prayed louder, and cut themselves with knives and daggers; but there were no answer.
 The prophets of Baal kept on ranting and raving until evening but there was no answer (vs. 29).

 Elijah asked people to gather near him.
 He prepared the altar of the Lord to repair work.
 He took 12 stones representing the 12 tribes of Israel (who were named after the 12 sons of Jacob or Israel) and used them to rebuild the altar.
 He then dug a trench around the altar.
 This trench could hold 14 litres of water.
 He placed the wood on the altar; cut the bull into pieces and laid them on the wood.
 He asked for four barrels of water and poured it on the offering and wood.
 He poured water on the altar three times until the water overflowed, run around the altar and filled the trenches.
-Elijah then called on the Lord, "O Lord, the God of Abraham, ...prove now that you are the God of Israel and that am your servant and have done all this at your command" (vs. 29).
+Elijah then called on the Lord have done all this at your command" (vs. 29).